 Why do people have different desires and what kinds of desire approaches are there?

-I think we can all quickly agree that everyone's qualities, experiences, and personality traits are wholedifferent and individualare - fortunately, one can add, anything else would most likely be pretty boring.
+I think we can all quickly agree that everyone's qualities, experiences, and personality traits are completely different and individual - fortunately, one can add, anything else would most likely be pretty boring.

-But how is it then that in many minds whenTheme "Desire for sex"Is there an ideal concept according to which both sex or relationship partners would ideally like to have sex with each other equally, often and with the same intensity?
+But how is it that in many people's minds there is an ideal conception of "desire for sex", according to which both sex or relationship partners ideally have the same amount, the same frequency and the same intensity of desire to have sex with each other?

 Now is that a bad thing?
 No!
 It's just the reality that two people in a relationship don't always want the same thing, are different, and have different needs.
-This starts in everyday life and extends to all areas of the companyrelationship designfurther: Even with sexuality.
+This begins in everyday life and continues in all areas of relationship formation: including sexuality.

-Even children touch their whole body, including their own genitals, and so develop very individual„Spür-Connections"andfancy shortcuts.
-Later in masturbation, for one person it can mean that rubbing the vulva against something and moving the pelvis feels pleasurable - for the other it takes a certain pressure with the fingers and tension in the lower body to feel arousal .
-These different - and there are many more ways to masturbate! – Pleasure modes result from a very own, individual learning and acquisition process.
-And in this, what kind of pleasure accesses a person has gotten to know and established for themselves is also formed.
+Even children touch each other all over the body, including their own genitals, and thus develop very individual "sense-connections" and desire links.
+Later in masturbation, for one person it can mean that rubbing the vulva against something and moving the pelvis feels pleasurable - for the other it takes a certain pressure with the fingers and tension in the lower body to feel arousal.
+These different pleasure modes - and there are many more ways to satisfy yourself! - therefore result from a very own, individual learning and acquisition process.
+And in this process, it is also formed what kind of pleasure accesses a person has gotten to know and established for himself so far.